Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 How do I know if a home warranty company has too many complaints?

-Check the company's BBB profile and look at the total number of complaints filed in the last three years, as well as their rating.
-A company with hundreds or thousands of unresolved complaints — especially around claim denials or refund disputes — should be avoided.
-Cross-referencing with other independent review sites like Trustpilot and ConsumerAffairs will give you a broader picture.
-Pay close attention to whether the company responds to complaints and resolves them, or simply ignores them.
+Check the company's BBB profile and look at the total number of complaints filed in the last three years, as well as their letter rating.
+A company with hundreds or thousands of unresolved complaints, especially around claim denials or refund disputes, should be avoided.
+Cross-reference with independent review sites like Trustpilot and ConsumerAffairs for a broader picture.
+Pay close attention to whether the company actually responds and resolves complaints, or simply ignores them.

 What are the most common reasons home warranty claims get denied?

-The most frequent denial reasons include pre-existing conditions, lack of documented maintenance, improper installation, and policy exclusions buried in the fine print.
+Recent 2026 surveys show that pre-existing conditions and items not covered each represent nearly 29% of denied claims, making them the top two reasons.
 Companies may also deny claims if you used a non-network technician for emergency repairs, or if a coverage cap on a specific system was already reached.
-Reading your contract carefully before purchase — especially the exclusions section — is the best way to understand your real risk.
-Our guide on home warranty exclusions covers the most common ones in detail.
+Reading your contract carefully before purchase, especially the exclusions section, is the best way to understand your real risk.
+Our guide on home warranty exclusions breaks down the most common ones in detail.

 Are deceptive home warranty mailers a real problem?